 The commonplace can be beautiful.
 These days, writers frequently have a document open in the notes app on their phones to keep track of ideas that could come to them later.
-After all, a discussion you overhear between your aunts or a colourful character that shows up at your place of employment could also make for excellent short story material.
+After all, a discussion you overhear between your aunts or a colorful character that shows up at your place of employment could also make for excellent short story material.
 These experiences can spare your imagination from having to do all the work, whether they serve as the plot's foundation or merely as a little garnish.

 Test out a prompt for writing.

-If you're still at a loss, try browsing some writing prompts or short story ideas.
+If you're still at a loss, try browsing some writing prompts or short story assignment ideas.
 Any stories you create using these tools remain your intellectual property, so if they are successful, you are free to distribute or publish them!

 2. State the main problem and objective of the character.

 You might be tempted to use tried-and-true novel-writing techniques on your story, including meticulously scripting each action, developing in-depth character profiles, and, of course, arranging it according to a common plot structure with a beginning, middle, and conclusion.
-But all you actually need is a strong protagonist and, at best, one or two significant incidents.
+But all you need is a strong protagonist and, at best, one or two significant incidents.